Cacasapo/fmtuner/readme.txt

 1. One of many possible display options.
 You are free to configure fmTuner how you prefer!

 == Changelog ==

+= 1.0.9 =
+* Added a Settings link to the plugin actions list.
+* Tested under WordPress 2.9.

 = 1.0.8 =
 * Fixed a bug with the `[::url::]` fmTuner tag that caused Last.fm links to appear incorrectly.